 There are dozens of outstanding trekking and hiking options in Peru including routes around Ausangate mountain, through the Lares Valley region, around massive Salkantay mountain, and the Santa Cruz Trek in the Cordillera Blanca.
 However, the Inca Trail trek to Machu Picchu is by far the most popular hike in Peru.
-It’s an iconic Peruvian experience and we recently hit the trail to see what it’s all about.
+It’s an iconic Peruvian adventure so we recently hit the trail to see what it’s all about.

 What is the Inca Trail trek to Machu Picchu?